GannonCombs/Go/README.md

 # Go

-Collection of disparate Go giles, for purposes of training.
+Collection of disparate Go files, for purposes of training.